 Following these thoughts one may conclude that such effects are reduced by choosing a transition of lower frequency, e.g., in the far infrared, while still retaining the advantages of a relatively high transition frequency.
-The optimum frequency for such an approach appears to lie in the low terahertz region.
-Here the opportunity for gaining full advantage from techniques based on simple absorption still exists (sufficient population and population difference even at thermal equilibrium, and optical techniques can be used), but the biases related to the energy of the interrogating photons are considerably reduced.
+The optimum frequency for such an approach appears to lie in the lower terahertz region.
+Here the opportunity for gaining full advantage from techniques based on simple absorption still exists (sufficient population and population difference even at thermal equilibrium, and optical techniques can be used), but the biases related to the energy of the interrogating photons are reduced.
 These effects can be reduced further and the interrogation time can be increased by using molecules of larger mass.
-Also the traveling beam method might be combined with the saturated absorption technique.
-Thus accuracy capabilities of better than 10^{-13} may be expected.
+Also the absorption in a traveling beam method should be considered more seriously.
+Thus accuracy capabilities of better than $10^{-13}$ may be expected.

 In summary we may conclude that among other possibilities the storage beam principle (hydrogen) holds high promise for a quantum electronic frequency standard based on a low (microwave) transition frequency.
-The other group of techniques which has a potential of competing with or surpassing the projected performance of the cesium beam tube is based on simple absorption in transitions of high frequency, in the terahertz (at least) region.
-Both approaches hold the promise for accuracy capabilities of 10^{-14} and are within reach of experimental realization.
+The other group of techniques which has a potential of competing with or surpassing the projected performance of the cesium beam tube is based on simple absorption in transitions of high frequency, in at least the terahertz region.
+Both approaches hold the promise for accuracy capabilities of 10-14 and are within reach of experimental realization.

-Acknowledgements

-This paper is based on the work and thoughts of many during the past years as evidenced by the list of references which is by no means exhaustive.
+Acknowledgements.
+My paper is based on the work and thoughts of many during the past years as evidenced by the list of references which is by no means exhaustive.
 I gratefully acknowledge their input to this paper.